AlaaALsayed231/MY-GAME-X-O/README.md

 ![004004](https://github.com/AlaaALsayed231/MY-GAME-X-O/assets/110902164/f6254fd9-0563-40b4-b8f4-c44b01a2f0a7)

-3_them the score of each players will increase depend on their symbol and the can click to new game button to start from begin:
+3_them the score of each players will increase depend on their symbol and they can click to new game button to start from begin:
 ![002](https://github.com/AlaaALsayed231/MY-GAME-X-O/assets/110902164/7687b749-aed3-4f95-a73e-90f5ea88dfb6)

 ![003](https://github.com/AlaaALsayed231/MY-GAME-X-O/assets/110902164/e855c439-dddc-4993-a707-fb259d47dae4)

-4-in last form it show all the information about players that are plating before:
+4-in last form it show all the information about players that are playing before:

 ![005](https://github.com/AlaaALsayed231/MY-GAME-X-O/assets/110902164/725a7fd7-790d-43ad-9c83-e732cbbfb20d)